zyellowhorse/golang-cli-playbook/task/module6.md

 ## Purpose of this module
-This module will teach you how to use `go doc` to prints the documentation for a package, a function, a variable, or a method.
+This module will teach you how to use `go doc` to prints the documentation for a function Similarly, the command can be used to print the documentation for a package, a variable, or a method.
-We will learn the `go doc` command and the possible parameters available to it

 ## Verify locally